Plus500 Review

 Is Plus500 Safe?

-Plus500 is considered low-risk, with an overall trust score of 99 out of 99.
+Plus500 is considered Highly Trusted with an overall trust score of 99 out of 99.
 Plus500 is publicly traded and does not operate a bank.
-Plus500 is authorised by four tier-1 regulators (high trust), four tier-2 regulators (average trust), and zero tier-3 regulators (low trust).
-Plus500 is authorised by the following tier-1 regulators: Financial Conduct Authority (FCA), Australian Securities & Investment Commission (ASIC), Financial Markets Authority (FMA) - New Zealand, and the Monetary Authority of Singapore (MAS).
-Learn more about Trust Score.
+Plus500 is authorised by six Tier-1 regulators (Highly Trusted), three Tier-2 regulators (Trusted), zero Tier-3 regulators (Average Risk), and two Tier-4 regulator (High Risk).
+Plus500 is authorised by the following Tier-1 regulators: Financial Conduct Authority (FCA), Australian Securities & Investment Commission (ASIC), Japanese Financial Services Authority (JFSA), Financial Markets Authority (FMA), Monetary Authority of Singapore (MAS), and Securities & Exchange Commission (CySEC).
+Learn more about Trust Score or see where the different Plus500 entities are regulated.

 ---|---|